tkdlrs/development/codewars/README.md

 # CodeWars
-This section of the repo is dedicated to kata that I've completed from http://codewars.com
+This section of the repo is dedicated to kata that I've completed from [https://codewars.com](https://codewars.com) Ranking information available at [https://github.com/Codewars/codewars.com/wiki/Kata-Ranking](https://github.com/Codewars/codewars.com/wiki/Kata-Ranking)